xsdk-project/HandsOnLessons/lessons/AMReX/lesson.md

 of size 128x128 cells.
 The problem is periodic in the x-direction and not in the y-direction.
 This problem happens to be set-up to have homogeneous Neumann boundary conditions when not periodic.

-Let's try running this 2-d problem and animating the 1-d slices.
+Let's try running this 2-d problem

 ```
 ./main2d.gnu.MPI.ex inputs_2d
 ```

-Then let's extract 1-d slices and animate them
+Then let's extract 1-d slices from the plotfiles and animate them

 ```
 source extract_slice
 gnuplot plot_phi
 ```

-Do you see the solution evolving in time?
+This should make an animated gif like the one you see here.

 |[<img src="phi.gif" width="400">](phi.gif)